maxshuang/maxshuang.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 title: "Home"
-heading: "Nothing is built on stone; all is built on sand, but we must build as if the sand were stone.<br>—Jorge Luis Borges"
+heading: "Nothing is built on stone; all is built on sand, but we must build as if the sand were stone. —Jorge Luis Borges"
 author: maxshuang
 banner:
   image: /assets/images/banners/home.jpeg